Dynamic Memory Allocation in Critical Safety Software: Mitigating Failures and Ensuring Reliability

 3. Premature Deallocation/Dangling Pointers

-Improper management of memory deallocation can result in premature deallocation or dangling pointers, where a program continues to reference memory that has already been deallocated.
+Improper management of memory deallocation can result in premature deallocation resulting in dangling pointers, where a program continues to reference a memory address that has already been deallocated.
 This can lead to undefined behavior, system crashes, or data corruption.

 4. Lost Update and Stale Reference

-In situations where dynamic objects are shared and modified concurrently, or when objects are moved to fragmentation such as in STL containers, incorrect synchronization or lack of proper reference tracking can result in lost updates or references to stale data.
+In situations where dynamic objects are shared and modified concurrently, or when objects are reallocated due to operations in STL containers that might cause fragmentation, incorrect synchronization or lack of proper reference tracking can result in lost updates or references to stale data.
 Such failures can compromise the integrity and reliability of safety-critical systems.

 Mitigating Dynamic Memory Failures